COVID-19 Lockdown Trends in Multifamily (Webinar Summary)

 8 Must-Have Apps for Multifamily Maintenance Technicians

-With apartment maintenance and repairs, getting resident service requests completed correctly and in a timely manner is critical to consistently exceeding resident expectations.
+The right apartment maintenance app can make it much easier to complete resident service requests quickly and correctly, which is critical to consistently exceeding resident expectations.

 The good news is that your service technicians carry an extremely valuable piece of technology, in the form of their smartphone, that can provide a massive assist in getting requests done fast and right!

-But, with almost 4 million apps on Google Play and 2 million on Apple App Store, figuring out which are the most valuable to assist your maintenance technicians in keeping repair-completions moving, can seem overwhelming.
+But, with almost 2.6 million apps on Google Play and almost 1.6 million on Apple App Store, figuring out which apartment maintenance app will be the most valuable to your maintenance technicians can seem overwhelming.
 That is why we went straight to the source, interviewing dozens of technology-embracing multifamily maintenance technicians to see what apps are critical to them!

 Here are your 8 must-have apartment maintenance apps: